api-specification-toolbox/toolbox/_services/google-cloud-pub-sub.md

 ---
 name: Google Cloud Pub Sub
-description: <p>Cloud Pub/Sub is a fully-managed real-time messaging service that allows you to send and receive messages between independent applications.
+description: Cloud Pub/Sub is a fully-managed real-time messaging service that allows you to send and receive messages between independent applications.
 You can leverage Cloud Pub/Sub&rsquo;s flexibility to decouple systems and components hosted on Google Cloud Platform or elsewhere on the Internet.
-By building on the same technology Google uses, Cloud Pub/Sub is designed to provide &ldquo;at least once&rdquo; delivery at low latency with on-demand scalability to 1 million messages per second (and beyond).</p>
+By building on the same technology Google uses, Cloud Pub/Sub is designed to provide &ldquo;at least once&rdquo; delivery at low latency with on-demand scalability to 1 million messages per second (and beyond).
 image: http://api.specificationtoolbox.com/images/service-providers/google-cloud-pub-sub.jpg
 created: "2020-12-23"
 modified: 2020-12-24PST10:05:00-28800